-Prerequisites: 9 credits in literature at the 200-level or above.
-(Second semester/ 3 credits)
+Prerequisites: Junior or senior standing and 9 credits in literature at the 200-level or above.
+(Both semesters/3 credits)

 Advanced study in an area of current interest to faculty and students, including an introduction to major schools of contemporary criticism.
 Juniors and seniors will explore a topic, period, author or question in literary history or theory.